Satisfactory Academic Progress

 - Warning – Student is not meeting either the GPA or Pace of Progression requirements (or both).
 Student is eligible to continue receiving federal, state, and institutional financial aid for one semester only.
 Continued eligibility beyond the warning semester will be contingent on the student bringing the deficient requirements to the required minimum standards.

-- FA Suspension – Student is not meeting either the GPA or Pace of Progression requirements (or both) after a Warning semester.
+- Suspension – Student is not meeting either the GPA or Pace of Progression requirements (or both) after a Warning semester.
 Student is not eligible to continue receiving federal, state, and institutional financial aid until the deficient requirements return to the required minimum standards.

 - Maximum Time Frame Warning – Student is within 10 attempted hours of the allotted attempted hours for Maximum Time Frame for the student’s degree program.
 Student is eligible to continue receiving federal, state, and institutional financial aid until the completion of the semester during which allotted attempted hours is crossed.